ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 ## How to edit a track

-Just right click on a track and choose "Edit with piano roll ..."
+Just right click on a track and choose "Edit with Pianoroll ..."
 ![Edit with](https://github.com/ryrun/com.dufte.SimplePianoroll.xrnx/blob/master/docs/images/openit.gif?raw=true)

 ## Mouse actions